MarkG/architecture-next-2025/presentation/demo_naive_run/initial_architect_prompt.md

 5) create flow and sequence mermaid diagrams

 # Propmt for Prompt-Perfect
-Create me the advanced prompt to be used by code assitant tools like Aider, Cluade Code or Roo Code to create CodeValue Architect Assistant.
+Create me the advanced prompt to be used by code assitant tools like Aider, Claude Code or Roo Code to create CodeValue Architect Assistant.

 # Roo Code Enchanced prompt